tomammon/ansible-reference/README.md

 **l1-ios.yml** example of a provider dict

+**mple-te-base.yml** build global MPLS-TE configurations on IOS-XE and IOS-XR using save_when and parents options

 **multi-traceroute.yml:** run a traceroute from multiple remote linux servers to multiple destinations and send the output to a slack channel

+**password-change.yml:** using ansible-vault to encrypt secrets, update passwords with ios_config and iosxr_config modules

 **revert-lab.yml:** easily reset IOS-XR and IOS-XE lab routers to a clean configuration, based on a file name on a TFTP server